-1 Data is sourced from Appendix 2, and also presented in Tables 2 & 3 (below).
+Data is sourced from Appendix 2, and also presented in Tables 2 & 3 (below).
 Refer to Appendix 1 for further information.

-2 The in-situ grade is determined by multiplying the percentage of HM by the percentage of each valuable heavy mineral within the heavy mineral assemblage.
+2 The in-situ grade is determined by multiplying the percentage of HM by the percentage of each valuable heavy mineral within the heavy mineral assemblage at the resource block model scale.